seiszhang/ucerf3-etas-results/2019_09_18-ComCatM7p1_ci38457511_7DaysAfter_KMLSurface_ShakeMapSurface_FieldVerified/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/04/10 12:40:44 UTC, 272.4 days after the simulation start time.
+Last updated at 2020/04/17 19:48:30 UTC, 40 weeks after the simulation start time.

-Total matching ComCat events found: 698
+Total matching ComCat events found: 705

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*